-- *Dress For You and No-One Else - *The unfortunate truth is that you should consider what looks good and what doesn't, because you want to be confident in your outfit.
-But that confidence should be based on what makes you confident in front of others.
+- Dress For You and No-One Else - The unfortunate truth is that you should consider what looks good and what doesn't, because you want to be confident in your outfit.
+But that confidence should be based on what makes you feel good.
 This doesn't mean you shouldn't be considerate when you dress yourself (by, say, wearing pink to a funeral or house slippers to a job interview), but you should be consciously dressing to reflect the best of who you are (rather than letting others decide for you how you appear to the world).
 This will help you feel good about your own ability to make choices and assert yourself, keeping you from doubts about who you really are or whether people really know you.

 - Think About What You Wear - What you wear requires some planning.
 Putting together outfits in advance can help you avoid stress caused by having to decide at the last minute.
 Looking through magazines or on the internet can help give you an idea of what kinds of clothes you would feel good about wearing.
 Feeling put together and professional can give you a big boost of confidence and self-assurance that you maybe wouldn't expect.
 It also provides opportunities for people to give you compliments and treat you respectfully.

 - Show Off Your Positive Qualities - Don't hide behind who you think people want you to be, or who you think you have to be to be happy.
 If you dress in ways that reflect who you truly are, and don't obsess over whether you don't look good enough, people will actually be impressed by and drawn to your self-confidence, and maybe even be inspired by you.